The [CII]--SFR correlation in dwarf galaxies across cosmic time: Results

-After having shown that our galaxy agrees well with observational constraints, we now focus on the [CII] emission from the galaxy, in the aim at assessing whether we can reproduce the expected correlation by \citet{delooze14}, and its evolution with metallicity.
-In Fig.~\ref{fig:ciisfr_res}, we compare our simulation (red dots) with the spatially-resolved correlation by \citet{delooze14} for dwarf galaxies, shown as a black solid line (best-fit) and as blue dots (data), and the best-fit for normal, nearby galaxies from the KINGFISH sample by \citet{herreracamus15}, shown as a blue dashed line (with the $3\sigma$ uncertainties identified by the grey and cyan shaded areas, respectively).
-The simulation data is binned in square patches 500~pc wide, with the SFR derived from the far UV luminosity $L_{\rm FUV}$ as $\dot{M}_{\rm star} (\rm M_\odot~yr^{-1})= 0.68\times 10^{-28} L_{\rm FUV}$ \citet{salim07}, appropriate for a \citet{kroupa01} IMF, and the [CII] luminosity from the corresponding cooling rate estimated by \textsc{krome} at 158~$\mu$m.
-Our simulation shows a good agreement with the correlations by \citet{delooze14} and \citet{herreracamus15}, with also the scatter being roughly consistent with the observed one.
-Since our data samples a luminosity range not properly covered by observations yet, future observations with higher sensitivity will be crucial to improve the fit and validate/confute our results.
+In Fig.~\ref{fig:ciisfr_res}, we compare our simulations (red dots) with the spatially-resolved correlation by \citet{delooze14} for dwarf galaxies, shown as a black solid line (best-fit) and as blue dots (data), and the best-fit for normal, nearby galaxies from the KINGFISH sample by \citet{herreracamus15}, shown as a blue dashed line (with the $3\sigma$ uncertainties identified by the grey and cyan shaded areas, respectively).
+The simulation data is binned in square patches 500~pc wide, with the SFR derived from the far UV luminosity and the [CII] luminosity from the corresponding cooling rate estimated by \textsc{krome} at 158~$\mu$m.
+Our simulation shows a good agreement with the correlations by \citet{delooze14} and \citet{herreracamus15}.
+The combined scatter of the two runs is slightly larger than that observed, but observations in this luminosity range are still missing, and future observations with higher sensitivity will be crucial to improve the fit and validate/confute our results.